microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS student guide - Securing the IoT end-to-end.md

 3. How will you create custom alerts and execute remediation and investigation activities on detection?

 4. What tools would you setup to surface audit and compliance reporting to IT Executives?

+*Ensure secure Device updates*

+1. How will Contoso ensure they can push updates to the field in a secure manner?

 **Prepare**